fugerit-org/graalkus/README.md

 ## Documentation

-Documentation of this project has been produced with a doc-as-code approach.
+NOTE: The documentation (HTML, PDF and slides) is produced with a doc-as-code approach.
+Only my IDE and GIT have been used.
+No office automation tools were harmed in the making of this project 😉.

 [Here you can find project documentation index](https://graalkus.fugerit.org/) published through GitHub pages.